Skip to main content

 Should You Book Corrigan's Mayfair?

-If you have been to Corrigan's Mayfair once, the question on a second visit is not whether the room has changed — it largely hasn't, and that is the point.
+If you have been to Corrigan's Mayfair once, the question on a second visit is not whether the room has changed; it largely hasn't, that is the point.
 The leather banquettes, the dimmed lighting, the clubby Mayfair address on Upper Grosvenor Street: these are fixed coordinates.
 What shifts is the menu, which head chef Luke Ahearne keeps in constant motion, anchored in wild and foraged ingredients sourced from artisan suppliers rather than commodity distributors.
 For a food-focused diner in London's £££ bracket, that sourcing commitment is what makes the difference between a fine-dining meal and a repeatable one.
 Book it.

 Corrigan's Mayfair: The Full Picture

 The sourcing model is central to understanding what you are paying for at the £££ price point.
-Corrigan's kitchen draws on wild and foraged produce channelled through valued artisan suppliers — a supply chain that directly shapes what appears on the plate each season.
+Corrigan's kitchen draws on wild and foraged produce channelled through valued artisan suppliers; a supply chain that directly shapes what appears on the plate each season.
 This is not a menu written to a template and then shopped to a wholesaler.
 Game season, for instance, brings whole partridge prepared with pear pickled in vin jaune; Irish beef from specific producers appears in forms like tournedos Rossini and côte de boeuf for two.
 The provenance of the ingredient, in other words, precedes the recipe.
 For a diner who wants to understand why a dish tastes the way it does, that sequence matters.

-The menu's classical French technique , pommes Anna, vin jaune sauce, tournedos Rossini , sits alongside what the kitchen describes as a rural Irish spirit brought to the West End.
+The menu's classical French technique, pommes Anna, vin jaune sauce, tournedos Rossini, sits alongside what the kitchen describes as a rural Irish spirit brought to the West End.
 The combination is less a fusion exercise than a consistent editorial position: foraged and wild British and Irish produce treated with the rigour of French classical cookery.
-A wild turbot main course, for example, has been documented arriving with Jerusalem artichokes, pickled trompettes, sea vegetables and agnolotti of smoked bone marrow , a plate where every element has a sourcing logic rather than a decorative one.
+A wild turbot main course, for example, has been documented arriving with Jerusalem artichokes, pickled trompettes, sea vegetables and agnolotti of smoked bone marrow, a plate where every element has a sourcing logic rather than a decorative one.
 Lunch and dinner menus follow a du jour format, meaning the kitchen is not coasting on a fixed set piece.

 Hours run Tuesday through Saturday, lunch from 12 to 3 pm and dinner from 5 to 11 pm.
 The restaurant is closed Sunday and Monday.
-For London dining at this level, booking difficulty is moderate , easier than the two-Michelin-star rooms but not a walk-in proposition.
+For London dining at this level, booking difficulty is moderate, easier than the two-Michelin-star rooms but not a walk-in proposition.
 Plan a minimum of two to three weeks ahead for dinner, more for weekend slots.
 For pre-dinner drinks before heading elsewhere in Mayfair, HIDE on Piccadilly is a strong alternative in the neighbourhood.
 For a lighter Modern British option nearby, Wild Honey St James operates at a comparable price point with less formality.
 If you are building a broader London itinerary, consult our full London restaurants guide, and for context on where to stay nearby, our full London hotels guide covers the relevant options.

 Beyond London, the sourcing-led British cooking that Corrigan's represents has strong regional counterparts: The Fat Duck in Bray, L'Enclume in Cartmel, Moor Hall in Aughton, and Gidleigh Park in Chagford each operate with their own ingredient-first philosophies at higher price brackets.
 Closer in format and tone, Hand and Flowers in Marlow, hide and fox in Saltwood, alchemilla in Nottingham, and The Star Inn The City in York are worth noting for explorers building a picture of this style across the UK.